Malawi Wedding Traditions Cultural Wedding Guide 2025

 Technology and Social Media Impact

-Digital integration in Malawian weddings includes 65% of couples using WhatsApp invitations, 80% hiring professional photographers, and 40% live-streaming ceremonies for diaspora family.
-Social media sharing occurs at 75% of urban weddings.
+Digital integration in Malawian weddings includes many couples using WhatsApp invitations, hiring professional photographers, and live-streaming ceremonies for diaspora family.
+Social media sharing has become common at urban weddings.

 Traditional vs Modern Comparison